Dr. Kaitlin Gabriele-Black

 Assistant Professor, Psychology

-My research and expertise focuses on the intersections of sexuality, gender and faith, specifically on the experiences of those from conservative evangelical Christian backgrounds.
-I have written and presented extensively on being LGBTQ+ in evangelical Christian families and on queer student engagement on evangelical Christian campuses.
-I continue to study family diversity issues such as same-sex parenting, adoptive parenting, religion and faith, and trans- and gender-nonconforming college students.
-I'm a member of the American Psychological Association and its division of sexual orientation and gender diversity, and a member of the National Council on Family Relations and its feminism and family studies section.
+My research and expertise focus on the intersections of sexuality, gender and faith, specifically around evangelical Christianity.
+I have written and presented extensively on being LGBTQ+ in evangelical Christian families and on queer student engagement on evangelical Christian college campuses.
+I have also conducted research and published in the areas of same-sex parenting, adoptive parenting, religion and faith, and trans- and gender-nonconforming college students.
+I am the principal investigator of the ongoing Exvangelical Parenting Study, a mixed-methods project exploring the experiences of those who have left evangelical Christianity and how these individuals make sense of their conservative upbringing, while navigating the transition to parenthood.
+I'm a member of the American Psychological Association and its Society for the Psychology of Sexual Orientation and Gender Diversity, and a member of the National Council on Family Relations and its feminism and family studies section.